philamp/jellygrail/README.md

   - You can manage this virtual folder as if it were a real one (rename and move files the way you want).
   - It can be shared on your local network through any protocol since it's like a regular file-system (+ WebDAV nginx server included on port 8085).
   - Smart deletion of actual assets behind virtual files (including rclone cache files).
-- Preconfigured Jellyfin included if needed.
+- ✨ Almost fully automatized Jellyfin configuration (except login/password).

 ## Why ?